dmitigr/style/cpp.md

 `else` should follow after the closing brace (`}`) on the same line.

-If a branch of `if` consists of only one line (excluding comments) this line should not be surrounded with braces, for example:
+If a branch of `if` consists of only one line (excluding comments) this line *may* not be surrounded with braces, for example:

 ```c++
 if (a == b) {